Comprehensive Care for your Heart

 - Lipid Clinic: This is a medically supervised program for people with lipid disorders.
 The program uses educational programs, weight control and exercise, and if necessary, drug therapy to lower cholesterol levels.

-- Amanda Pehlke, Paramedic/Exercise Specialist
+- Amanda Pehlke, Exercise Physiologist

 - Kathy Hutchinson, Exercise Physiologist